athomasoriginal/com.betweentwoparens/src/posts/000-deploy-clojureScript-to-github-pages.md

 ### Setting up your HTML

-For those that went through the Github Pages quickstart, you should have a repo with a sad little <a href="#fn-step-1-commit" aria-describedby="footnote-label" id="fn-step-1-commit-ref">index.html</a> inside of it.
-Open your `index.html` and add some life to it by making it look like this:
+For those that went through the Github Pages quickstart, you should have a repo with a sad, empty <a href="#fn-step-1-commit" aria-describedby="footnote-label" id="fn-step-1-commit-ref">`index.html`</a>.
+Open your `index.html` and type the following:

 ```html
 <!DOCTYPE html>